Urban heat island: Cool roofs and light-coloured concrete

 Painting rooftops white has become a common strategy to reduce the heat island effect.
 In cities, there are many dark coloured surfaces that absorb the heat of the sun in turn lowering the albedo of the city.
 White rooftops allow high solar reflectance and high solar emittance, increasing the albedo of the city or area the effect is occurring.
 Green roofs and cool roofs can play a big role in helping cities manage extreme heat.
 In warmer regions, cool roofs were especially effective, with some cutting cooling energy use completely for certain low-rise buildings.
 Green roofs may be more beneficial in colder climates because they provide insulation and help reduce the need for heating during winter.

-Additionally, covering rooftops with a reflective coating, has shown to be an effective measure to reduce solar heat gain.
+Additionally, covering rooftops with a reflective coating has been shown to be an effective measure to reduce solar heat gain.
 A study led by Oscar Brousse from University College London, which simulated the impact of various cooling measures in London found that rooftops, which were either painted white or had reflective coating, proved to be the most effective solution for reducing outdoor temperatures at the pedestrian level, outperforming solar panels, green roofs, and tree cover.
 The study simulated the impact of various cooling measures in London during a 2018 heatwave, finding that the so-called cool roofs could reduce average outdoor temperatures by 1.2 °C, and up to 2 °C in certain areas.
 In comparison, additional tree cover reduced temperatures by 0.3 °C and solar panels by 0.5 °C.

 Relative to remedying the other sources of the problem, replacing dark roofing requires the least amount of investment for the most immediate return.
-A cool roof made from a reflective material such as vinyl reflects at least 75 percent of the sun's rays, and emit at least 70 percent of the solar radiation absorbed by the building envelope.
+A cool roof made from a reflective material such as vinyl reflects at least 75 percent of the sun's rays, and emits at least 70 percent of the solar radiation absorbed by the building envelope.
 Asphalt built-up roofs (BUR), by comparison, reflect 6 percent to 26 percent of solar radiation.

 Using light-coloured concrete has proven effective in reflecting up to 50% more light than asphalt and reducing ambient temperature.
 A low albedo value, characteristic of black asphalt, absorbs a large percentage of solar heat creating warmer near-surface temperatures.
 Paving with light-coloured concrete, in addition to replacing asphalt with light-coloured concrete, communities may be able to lower average temperatures.
 However, research into the interaction between reflective pavements and buildings has found that, unless the nearby buildings are fitted with reflective glass, solar radiation reflected off light-coloured pavements can increase building temperatures, increasing air conditioning demands.

 There are specific paint formulations for daytime radiative cooling that reflect up to 98.1% of sunlight.